joanielemercier/mapping_toolkit/readme.md

 # Mapping Toolkit

 <<<<<<< HEAD
-Developped by Joanie Lemercier (http://www.joanielemercier.com)
 =======
-Developped by Joanie Lemercier
+Developped by Joanie Lemercier (http://www.joanielemercier.com) With some help from Woei and lecloneur
 >>>>>>> bf8fab2260498ab0664965339f58e6db111edff8